cis-famu/oer-assignment-group-4-1/Chapter-5.md

 ### Review Questions

+1. What is the difference between static and automatic variables?

+2. What happens when you don't initialize an automatic variable?

 ## Debugging: Using Drivers and Stubs

 When dealing with systems pinpointing and addressing issues can sometimes be challenging.
 This is where the roles of drivers and stubs prove to be useful.